 On the internet version of the catalogue, the Shelved At information usually appears as a hyperlink which can be followed to find out more about where the book is located and how to get hold of it.

 The default option for Availability is in IN LIBRARY.
 This means the item should be on the shelves at the relevant classmark.
 If instead it reads DUE followed by a date, this means the item is out on loan and is due for return on the date indicated.
-Items on loan can be requested by other users, either by completing a white card (available from the Service Desk) or by clicking the Request button either at the top or the bottom of the record on the internet version of the catalogue.
+Items on loan can be requested by other users, by clicking the Request button either at the top or the bottom of the record on the internet version of the catalogue.

 Sometimes the Availability may read RESERVED.
 This means that someone has requested the item, and it is waiting for them to collect it from the Service Desk.
 It is possible to look at items which are RESERVED, and to photocopy from them within the Short Loan area, but they must subsequently be returned to the Service Desk.
 Another possible Availability option is NOT LOANABLE, which means that the item will be on the shelf but cannot be borrowed.
 Other Availability options include MISSING, SEARCHING, BILLED, CL RETURNED.
 All of these options mean that the item is missing from the shelf, and that procedures have been instituted by the Library either to find the item, or to acquire a replacement.

 The classmark, Shelved At and Availability options in combination are what you need to locate any given item in the Library.
-To find out which classmarks are on which floors, you can consult the floor guides on the landings and in each of the paternoster cars.
-There is also a large version of this on the ground floor.
 The basic division is as follows:

 Classmarks A-DA, Q-V are on Floor 2 and cover the subjects areas General Works, Philosophy, Psychology, Psychoanalysis, Theology, Science (General), Maths, Computer Science, Electronic Systems Engineering, Biology, Chemistry, Physics, Nursing and Health Sciences